DHTMLX/gantt-docs/data/desktop/howtostart_salesforce.md

 ![](desktop/sf_source.png)

+Press the "Next" button (accepting all default settings) until the "Save & New" button is not available.

 - **Target**

 Create a "Target" field.
 Select "Text" as the Data Type.

 ![](desktop/sf_target.png)

+Press the "Next" button (accepting all default settings) until the "Save & New" button is not available.

 - **Type**

 Create a "Type" field.
 Select "Text" as the Data Type.

 ![](desktop/sf_type.png)

+Press the "Next" button (accepting all default settings) until the "Save" button is not available.

 In the end it should look like this: